cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Envelope Modes {#envelope-modes}

 The `EnvelopeMode` specifies the structure and encoding of the corresponding `InnerEnvelope`.
-This document specifies the values of the two aformentionned modes:
+This document specifies the values of the two aforementioned modes:

 ~~~
 enum {